 It is important to note that there is a notification process merchants must follow in order to surcharge its customers.
 Merchants are instructed to register their intent to surcharge with both Visa and MasterCard.
 Those notification pages can be accessed by clicking below:

-Merchants are also required to notify National Merchants Association, which is also done via email, so that we may build their terminal programming file (to allow the surcharge amount on the receipt) and assist with a download.
+Merchants are also required to notify National Merchants Association, which is also done via email, so that we may build their The device by which a transaction is transmitted to the acquiring bank. programming file (to allow the surcharge amount on the receipt) and assist with a download.
 Merchants that have 3rd party hardware/software must make separate arrangements to have the surcharge option made available in their processing solution.
 These merchants must still contact National Merchants Association regarding their request of their participation in merchant surcharging.

 To accommodate merchants who decide to surcharge, National Merchants Association is Works For You® to secure the necessary programming for our most popular terminals.
 While suitable software is not available today, we expect that it will be released shortly.
 Another communication will follow when Verifone and Hypercom/Equinox downloads for surcharging are ready, and will include any further instructions or updates.